OADA/oada-docs/rest-specs/REST-API-Examples.md

 ![Resource syncing](resource_syncing.png "Resource syncing")

-Frank uses an OADA compliant Android app to discover his planting prescription resource via the prescription bookmark.
+Frank uses an OADA conformant Android app to discover his planting prescription resource via the prescription bookmark.
 He proceeds to edit it and sync it back to agcloud.com.
 This same prescription resource was previously discovered and downloaded by Frank's monitor.
 However, to stay synchronized the monitor